NischalKanishk/One-Moment-Fin/ONBOARDING_REMOVAL_IMPLEMENTATION.md

 - [ ] MFD registration number field works in Profile page
 - [ ] Phone number with country code works in Profile page
 - [ ] Referral link is generated and copyable in Profile page
-- [ ] Settings page shows Calendly, Preferences, and Subscription tabs
+- [ ] Settings page shows Preferences and Subscription tabs
 - [ ] No duplicate profile functionality between Settings and Profile pages

 ### Backend Testing